Architecture

 Group Hierarchy

 Users are assigned to groups in Keycloak.
-Groups have a hierarchy:
+Groups have a hierarchy with level inheritance:

 Higher levels inherit all permissions of lower levels.